rayes0/blog/content/blog/hyouka.md

 3. No one pointed out the teacher's mistake.
 Chitanda denies this, probably due to sympathy.
 Talking back to an angry teacher slamming a blackboard with a pole is scary.
 4. Tamura, the person who Omichi singled out to answer the question, looked pitiful.
 Chitanda also denies this, saying that although she did pity him, and she wouldn't get angry over just that.

-Regardless, thanks again to Houtarou's deductive skill, Chitanda learns that the situation is simply a misunderstanding, and that Omichi probably mistaked the lowercase letter 'd' for 'a' because of sloppy handwriting.
+Regardless, thanks again to Houtarou's deductive skill, Chitanda learns that the situation is simply a misunderstanding, and that Omichi probably mistaked the lowercase letter "d" for "a" because of sloppy handwriting.

 In this story/episode, the group is quick to associate Mayaka with the sin of wrath, and Houtarou with the sin of sloth.
 In reality though, the message of this episode has to do with possibly the deadliest sin of all, from which all the other sins stem: pride.
 The mistake Chitanda made (leading to her wrongfully getting angry) was assuming that Omichi was intentionally trying to bully his students.
 In other words, out of pride, she thought she had the knowledge that she knew what Omichi was thinking, and she assumed that because of this, she was justified in standing up and yelling at him.